 In fact, in 2018, the health-related blockchain spending was estimated at around $177 million and it is expected to go up to a whopping amount of $5.6 billion by the time we reach 2025.
 With blockchains, old systems are evolving, leading to increased efficiency and at the same time is also cutting down the costs incurred in the healthcare industry.

-Hence, there is no doubt that this technology of blockchains is much potential of transforming the whole healthcare, placing patients at the center of the healthcare ecosystem, and along with that increases privacy, security, and interoperability of the health data.
-This way, the blockchain technology could totally revamp the model for Health Information Exchanges i.e. HIE, making the electronic medical records way more secure, efficient and disintermediated.
+Hence, there is no doubt that this technology of blockchains is a much potential of transforming the whole healthcare, placing patients at the center of the healthcare ecosystem, and along with that increases privacy, security, and interoperability of the health data.
+This way, the blockchain technology could totally revamp the model for Health Information Exchanges i.e. HIE, making the electronic medical records way more secure, efficient, and disinter mediated.
+In this blog, we will discuss the impact of blockchains on the healthcare industry and how developing your healthcare system integrated with blockchain technology can enhance efficiency and bring tremendous success to your healthcare business.
+So, let’s begin by first understanding blockchain as a concept.

 What is Blockchain?